... a Cultural Resources Management and Archaeology projects supervisor coupled to a Web Project Manager and Information Systems Analyst ...

 English abstract :

-Of French and British descent, born in Paris (France), B.Clist was trained as an archaeologist at Brussels University, Belgium.
+Of French and British descent, born in Paris (France), following on archaeological survey experience obtained between 1969 and 1977 in France and Belgium, B.Clist was trained as an archaeologist at Brussels University, Belgium.
 After completing fieldwork and publications on the Neolithic and Bronze Age of France and Belgium, he specialized in the archaeology of Central Africa (1980 onwards) with an emphasis on the early settlement of the rain forest by villagers (Neolithic).
 In this context he directed excavations, set up exhibitions and other public outreach programs, wrote papers and books on Cameroon, Equatorial Guinea, Gabon, Congo and Angola.

 From 1991 to 1995 and again in 2003 he was contracted by several American and British oil companies to develop Environmental Impact Assessments, focused on archaeological surveys and excavations.